 Step 6 – Negotiate the deal

-The state of the market determines how aggressively we negotiate the contract.
+Market conditions determine how aggressively we negotiate the contract.

-Step 7 – Secure a loan
+Step 7 – Get your loan

 Step 8 – Close the deal